verypluming/ccg2lambda/README.md

 git checkout japanese_sts
 ```

-2. You need to download some python modules, Japanese CCG parsers(Jigg and depccg) and its models
+2. You need to download some python modules, Japanese CCG parser(Jigg) and its models
 by running the following script:
 ```bash
 ./ja/download_dependencies.sh
 pip install -r requirements.txt